roytang/blog/content/quotes/tic.md

 ### 355

-<hunter> there is no in general at the moment
+&lt;hunter&gt; there is no in general at the moment

-<hunter> there is only the case by case basis
+&lt;hunter&gt; there is only the case by case basis

 ---

 ### 356

-<hunter> well mura yun for you and me
+&lt;hunter&gt; well mura yun for you and me

-<hunter> but poor people will be sad
+&lt;hunter&gt; but poor people will be sad

 ---